Fox’s Jeanine Pirro Slammed For Insinuating Ilhan Omar Wears Hijab Because She Is Not Loyal To Constitution

 “It is somewhat disturbing if she is someone who is sharia complaint,” she said.

-Pirro’s attacks on Omar’s religion has been criticized online, with pundits arguing that Judge Jeanine’s statements betray blatant Islamophobia and racism on her part.
+Pirro’s attacks on Omar’s religion have been criticized online, with pundits arguing that Judge Jeanine’s statements betray blatant Islamophobia and racism on her part.
 Some users suggested that Pirro would not dare to make the same statement about a lawmaker who belonged to some other minority group in America.

 “Jeanine Pirro is a disgrace.
 Ilhan Omar’s right to wear hijab in accordance with her religious convictions is as constitutional as an Orthodox Jewish woman’s right to wear a sheitel.
-Anything less is un-American,” wrote New York Times columnist Bret Stephens.
+Anything less is un-American,” tweeted New York Times columnist Bret Stephens.